mathias7799/solo/README.md

 ### Speed

-The Flexpool Solo is written in the Go Programming Language, which makes it very speedy and more profitable.
+The Flexpool SOLO is written in the Go Programming Language, which makes it very speedy and more profitable.

 # Installation